Steindalsfossen with Kids: The Waterfall You Can Walk Behind

 Finding Steindalsfossen

 Google Maps will likely offer you a faster route from Eidfjord to Bergen that bypasses Norheimsund entirely.
 Do not take it!
-The Scenic Route adds very little time, and the breathtaking drive along the fjord edge is a huge part of the point.
+The Scenic Route adds very little time and the views along the way are well worth it.

 Navigating Steindalsfossen with a Toddler

-The Walk from the Car Park The path from the car park to the waterfall is a short, very well maintained track that takes just 5 to 10 minutes at a gentle toddler walking pace.
+The path from the car park to the waterfall is a short, very well maintained track that takes just 5 to 10 minutes at a gentle toddler walking pace.
 It follows the pretty river before curving up and around to the falls.
-The lower sections are perfectly wide enough for a pram and the ground surface is excellent.
-There is a great lower bridge over the river that gives you a perfect face on view of the full drop, with the surrounding green hills acting as a gorgeous frame.
+The lower sections are well paved and wide enough for a pram.
+There is a bridge over the river that gives you a perfect face on view of the full drop, with the surrounding green hills acting as a gorgeous frame.

 Where to Stay Near Steindalsfossen

-If you are making Steindalsfossen a centrepiece of your day rather than a quick roadside stop, Norheimsund is the absolute most practical base.
+If you are decide to stay overnight near Steindalsfossen then Norheimsund is the most practical base.
 The waterfall is just 2km from the village centre and the beautiful surrounding area has fantastic options across all price points.
-These three completely cover the main choices for families.
+These three completely cover the main choices for families, I've pinned them in red in the map below for ease.

 1. Thon Hotel Sandven (prices from around £120 per night)